Looking to visit one museum that truly embodies Vancouver? Head to the Museum of Anthropology.

-Ergo, to get a true sense of the history of the region then it’s imperative to take the time to learn about the culture and art of the people who called Vancouver home long before Captain Vancouver first sailed to its shores in 1792.
+To get a true sense of the history of the region then it’s imperative to take the time to learn about the culture and art of the people who called Vancouver home long before settlers arrived.

-In addition to being a popular museum and tourist attraction, the MOA is a functioning research and teaching facility and the province’s preeminent Anthropological museum.
+MOA is also a functioning research and teaching facility and the province’s preeminent Anthropological museum.